dentproject/hldd/baseline-network-linux-hld.md

 April 2024.

-The initial Kernel version target could be 5.15 (minimum kernel version of Yocto) 6.6 (the latest LTS version of the Linux kernel).
+The initial Kernel version target could be 5.15 (minimum kernel version of Yocto) or 6.6 (the latest LTS version of the Linux kernel).
 The kernel patch version will be a moving target, and regularly updated (ideally weekly).

 Since there will be many out-of-tree drivers for the platform support, required API updates should be done via [coccinelle semantic patches](https://coccinelle.gitlabpages.inria.fr/website/).
 This should ensure that the